ember-cli/broccoli-lint-eslint/README.md

 The function receives the following arguments:

 - relativePath - The relative path to the file being tested.
-- errors - A generated string of errors found.
+- errors - An array of eslint error objects found.

 Example usage:
 ```